slopjong/JOL/README.md

 {string:'\"String example with\" \'quotes\'',boolean:true,integer:42,array:[1,2,3],object:{}}
 ```

-This can now safely be used with HTML element

 Javascript object literals can then safely be used in attributes of HTML elements as this example shows: `<html-element data-jol="{...}" />`

 License